 Sports organizations need analytics experts who can turn data about their customers and teams into revenue-generating strategies.

-The School of Physical Education and Tourism Management and the School of Informatics and Computing have teamed up to offer an M.S. and B.S./M.S. in Sports Analytics.
-The Master of Science in Informatics with a specialization in Sports Analytics provides core competencies in data analysis, data management and infrastructure, client–server application development, and ethical and professional management of informatics projects as well as additional competencies in sports sales and marketing, the management of massive, high-throughput data stores, cloud computing, and the data lifecycle.
+Students who earn a Master of Science in Applied Data Science with a specialization in Sports Analytics learn core competencies in data analysis, data management and infrastructure, and client–server application development, and ethical and professional management of informatics projects.
+Earn additional competencies in sports sales, the management of massive, high-throughput data stores, cloud computing, and the data life cycle.